kevinsmia1939/PySimpleCV/README.md

 # PySimpleCV

+PySimpleCV are being rewritten with PyQt5 called PySimpleEChem https://github.com/kevinsmia1939/PySimpleEChem This should bring support for Wayland on Linux, more modern looking interface, and move away from now propiertary PySimpleGUI.

 Graphical user interface for plotting and analyzing the cyclic voltammograms (CV) with simple to use sliders. <br />
 PySimpleCV also plots battery cycles and calculates efficiencies.
 Written in pure Python. <br />